Gili T: Hedonistic & Hippy

-I wanted to have a beach experience after Ubud, but didn’t want to overpay in the touristy Kuta or Seminyak areas.
+I wanted to have a beach experience after Ubud, but didn’t want to overpay in the touristy Kuta or Seminyak areas (#brokebackpackerlife).
 Some teacher friends had recommended the Gilis (there are a few islands to choose from), particularly suggesting I go to Gili Trawangan for a good time.
-It was easily (and cheaply!) done through a bus transfer from Ubud to Padangbai, then a fastboat to Gili T.
+It was easily and cheaply done through a bus transfer from Ubud to Padangbai, then a fastboat to Gili T.

 Gili T was a backpacker’s heaven: hostels, raging parties, and a population of almost exclusively tourists under 25.
-Problem being, I was on a backpackers budget, but am not really about that backpacker life lol.
-It was fun for a night, and I did get my party on, but not really my vibe overall.
+Problem being, I was on a backpacker’s budget, but am not really about that backpacker life lol.
+It was fun for a night, and I did get my party on, but it wasn’t really my vibe overall.
 I generally found it pretty grungy, and having been spoiled by Bangkok’s hostels I was seriously underwhelmed with the options on the island.
-It is also very small, so last minute hotel rooms were not available.
+It is also very small, so last-minute hotel rooms were not available.

 Plus, the tides were dramatic–usually very far out–making the beaches beautiful, but too shallow and rocky to comfortably enjoy.

 I did enjoy the small section of the island where locals lived, with small farms, livestock, and a communal open feel.
 When I ventured to that area (you could easily walk the whole island in an hour or two), I was always greeted warmly.
 Brown skinned tourists are rare, and I was often approached with friendly curiosity.

 But overall, I wasn’t a fan!
 I barely took any photos I was so unimpressed lol.
 Ended up cutting my trip short at 3 days, and took another ferry to Nusa Lembongan.